ssoonmi/05-20-Lecture-Notes/W17D5/W17LOs.md

 ### `for` Statements

-* understand the one-and-only syntax for a Python `for` loop:
+* Understand the one-and-only syntax for a Python `for` loop:

 ```py
 for item in iterable: